 If you are already subscribed to iTunes Match, we suggest that you keep it.
 So, whether you are planning to get Apple Music or not, iTunes Match will always be your reliable backup cloud.
 You can even add music from any source and keep them after unsubscribing.

 Wrapping up, we hope we have shared some valuable information with you.
-We tried best to keep all the information up-to-date and correct.
-You don't need to get Apple Music And iTunes Match- both at the same time, but we are sure that having them both will ensure the peace of your mind!
+We tried our best to keep all the information up-to-date and correct.
+You don't need to get Apple Music And iTunes Match both at the same time, but we are sure that having them both will ensure peace of mind!

 Was this information helpful?